damonto/estkme-cloud/README.md

 Please replace `<custom_imei>` with the actual IMEI.

-You can also use the followint command to consume your cellular data:
+You can also use the following command to consume your cellular data:
 ```plaintext
 data$<amount_of_data_in_KiB>
 ```